-With his brother and son, Koppelman runs a contract feeder pig operation.
+With his brother and son, Leo Koppelman runs a contract feeder pig operation.
 About 3,000 mixed-breed Hampshire-Duroc-Yorkshires are on the farm at any one time.
 He raised his first litter of pigs as a Cleveland High School Future Farmers of America project in 1955.
 The 100-acre farm site has been in Koppelman's family since 1862.
 Before they switched to hogs in the late 1960s, his father had raised mink for about 50 years.
-Koppelman talked about the operation and the farm's history with Schultz, center photo.
-Photo Credits: Ann Wessel, BWSR

-"Whenever you have a landowner who wants to do something along a major recreational lake, you want to be able to do that," said Ryan Jones, the Mankatobased South Central Technical Service Area engineer who worked on the wetland design.
+Koppelman talked about the operation and the farm's history with Mike Schultz, center photo.
+Photo Credits: Ann Wessel, BWSR a major recreational lake, you want to be able to do that," said Ryan Jones, the Mankato-based South Central Technical Service Area (TSA) engineer who worked on the wetland design.